bauchdj/Nodejs-Reverse-Proxy/README.md

 ### The node-http-proxy module docs can be confusing for beginngers, so I made these simple proxies.

 ## Installation
-#### I assume you are familiar with the command line, nodejs, and nvm.
+#### I assume you are familiar with the command line, nodejs, and npm.
 But here's some help if you need it
 1. Install `nodejs` and `npm`
 1. Clone this repo & switch to the project directory:
 ```sh